aqesters/stc3115-arduino-driver/README.md

 ## Usage

 The code below creates an `STC3115` object and uses it to report the "% charge" of the battery (0-100%) every 5 seconds.
-Refer to the datasheet in the `documents` folder to understand how to properly connect the STC3115 device in the circuit.
+Refer to the datasheet in the `documents` folder to learn how to properly design the schematic and PCB layout for the STC3115 device.

 ```cpp
 #include <Wire.h>